hessius/meticulous-mcp/README.md

 3. Test manually: `python3.11 /path/to/run_server.py` (should start without errors)
 4. Check that all dependencies are installed: `pip install -r requirements.txt`

+### Profile Creation Errors

+**Problem:** Agent gets errors when trying to create profiles

+**Solutions:**
+1. Make sure your MCP server is up to date (restart your MCP client after updating)
+2. Check that the agent has access to the espresso profiling knowledge resources
+3. Try asking the agent to rephrase your request more simply
+4. If errors persist, check the error message and try creating a simpler profile first

 ### Machine Not Found

 **Problem:** Cannot connect to Meticulous machine